Ada-Developers-Academy/cs-fun-interview-practice/01/most-frequent-k-elements.md

 ##### !hint
 1. How could we use a hash/frequency map to keep track of how many times an integer shows up?
-2. Is there a way we could use the frequency map to sort the integers based on their number of occurences?
+2. Is there a way we could use the frequency map to sort the integers based on their number of occurrences?
 ##### !end-hint

+#### !explanation
+1. Handle edge cases
+2. Initialize hash that holds integer occurences
+3. Loop through unique integers
+    1. Sort them in descending order
+4. Return list
+#### !end-explanation

 ### !end-challenge
 <!-- prettier-ignore-end -->